sanujar/ocmcm/README.md

 # Oracle Cloud Minecraft Server Management Scripts (OCMCM)

 ## Introduction
-**Note: This is my first time using Python.
-Code quality may be questionable.
-Use with care.**

 These scripts were made, by request from non-technical players of a Minecraft server, to give them an easy way to control their server on Oracle Cloud, without having to use the web control panel and SSH manually.